the French flag book cover

 This is why it can be said that positivism decapitates philosophy 8.

 In antiquity, metaphysics was the science of ultimate and highest questions.
-It achieved the status of queen of the sciences in the 18th century, a time that rediscovered its enthusiasm for philosophy—an enthusiasm reflected, for example, in Beethoven's Ode to Joy.
+It was crowned queen of the sciences in the eighteenth century, an era that witnessed a renewed enthusiasm for philosophy—an enthusiasm reflected, for example, in Beethoven's Ode to Joy.

 Today, something has changed:

-This new humanity has lost what once gave it its momentum—faith in the universal philosophy of its ideal and method 9.
+This new humanity has lost what once drove it forward—faith in the universal philosophical ideal and its method 9.

 Why?
-Because it became clear that this method succeeded only in the positive sciences.
-In metaphysics, the emergence of impressive but unfortunately divergent philosophical systems revealed its failure.
+Because it became clear that this method was successful only in the positive sciences.
+In metaphysics, the proliferation of impressive but irreconcilable philosophical systems laid bare its failure.
 The contrast between the failure of metaphysics and the success of the positive sciences became deeply unsettling.

-This led to a long and painful struggle, stretching from Hume and Kant to the present day, to uncover the true basis of this age-old failure 10.
+This led to a long and painful struggle, stretching from Hume and Kant to the present day, to uncover the true roots of this persistent failure 10.

-The result was a strange and paradoxical outcome: Philosophy became, for itself, a problem 11.
+The result was a strange and unsettling outcome: Philosophy became a problem for itself 11.

-The separation between metaphysics and positive science was thus accompanied by a division between reason and being.
-Philosophical modernity was built upon the resolute ideal of such a universal philosophy 12, one that could grasp the totality of being through reason.
-However, far from succeeding, this ideal instead underwent an internal dissolution 13.
+The separation between metaphysics and the positive sciences was thus accompanied by a division between reason and being.
+Philosophical modernity was built upon the resolute ideal of a universal philosophy 12, one that could grasp the totality of being through reason.
+However, far from succeeding, this ideal instead dissolved from within 13.

-This failure led to a revolutionary transformation: the problem of the authentic method of a universal philosophy became the central concern of all philosophical movements.
-The failure of philosophy, in turn, triggered a crisis in the modern positive sciences, which could no longer comprehend the meaning of their own foundations, given that they remained, fundamentally, branches of philosophy 14.
+This failure led to a revolutionary transformation: the problem of the authentic method for a universal philosophy became the central concern of all philosophical movements.
+The failure of philosophy, in turn, led to a crisis in the modern positive sciences, which could no longer comprehend the meaning of their own foundations, since they were, at bottom, branches of philosophy 14.

-In fact, the foundation of the new philosophy is the original foundation of modern European humanity. [...]
-This is why the crisis of philosophy carries the significance of a crisis affecting all modern sciences, insofar as they are members of philosophical universality.
-It is a crisis of European humanity itself, concerning that which gives overall meaning to its cultural life15.
+In fact, the new philosophy is rooted in the original founding impulse of modern European humanity. [...]
+This is why the crisis of philosophy amounts to a crisis affecting all modern sciences, insofar as they belong to a philosophical whole.
+It is a crisis of European humanity itself, touching the very meaning of its cultural life15.

-The consequences of this crisis include the emergence of scepticism towards metaphysics and a decline in faith in reason.
+The consequences of this crisis include the rise of scepticism towards metaphysics and a decline in faith in reason.

-This has profound implications, for it is reason that ultimately confers meaning upon everything that claims to be—upon all things, values, and goals—by normatively relating them to what, since the very beginnings of philosophy, has been designated by the term truth 16.
+This has profound implications, for it is reason that ultimately confers meaning on everything that lays claim to existence—on all things, values, and goals—by relating them normatively to what, since the very beginnings of philosophy, has been designated by the term 'truth' 16.

 1 ibid.